-Services that are covered for you What you must pay when you get these services and/or speech language therapy services, you must first obtain a referral from your PCP.
-You pay \$0 for Medicare-covered cardiac and pulmonary rehabilitative therapy visits.
+Services that are covered for you What you must pay when you get these services You pay \$0 for Medicare-covered cardiac and pulmonary rehabilitative therapy visits.
 You do not need a referral for cardiac and pulmonary rehabilitative therapy services.
 Outpatient substance abuse services Coverage under Medicare Part B is available for treatment services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of substance abuse or who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
-You pay \$30 for each individual or group therapy visit for Medicare-covered outpatient substance abuse services.
 The coverage available for these services is subject to the same rules generally applicable to the coverage of outpatient hospital services.
+You pay \$10 for each individual or group therapy visit for Medicare-covered outpatient substance abuse services.
 You pay \$0 for partial hospitalization services if a network provider certifies that inpatient treatment would be necessary without it.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Except in an emergency, prior authorization may be required before you receive this service.
 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you You pay \$225 per day for outpatient procedures and services,
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
+You pay \$0 for outpatient procedures and services, including, but not limited to, diagnostic and therapeutic endoscopy, and outpatient surgery performed in an outpatient hospital or